jasmcaus/tau/README.md

 ## Installation
 None!
-Arrow is header-only, so simply include it in your project
+Arrow is header-only, so simply include it in your project.
 ```c
 #include <Arrow/Arrow.h>
 ```

+To build Arrow with CMake, read through the [CMake Quickstart Guide](https://github.com/jasmcaus/Arrow/blob/dev/doc/cmake-quickstart.md).

 ## Basic Concepts
 When using Arrow, you begin by writing `assertions`, which are statements that check if a condition is true.
 The result of an assertion is either *success*, *non-fatal failure* or a *fatal failure*.
 Unless the latter takes place, the program continues normally.